microsoft/Code-Search/Java Migration/TFS_2018Update1.md

 ![Java Migration flow](flow1.png)

 ## Step 1: Pause Search indexing
 Go to https://github.com/Microsoft/Code-Search and find the right folder based on the TFS version you are using.
-For TFS 2018 Update 1, go to https://github.com/Microsoft/Code-Search/tree/master/TFS_2018Update1.
+In this case, go to [TFS 2018 Update1](../TFS_2018Update1).
 To pause all indexing, execute the script PauseSearchIndexing.ps1 from Windows PowerShell with administrative privileges.
 You will be prompted to enter:

 * The SQL server instance name where the TFS configuration database resides.
 * The name of the TFS configuration database.